-Countless villagers around the globe have suffered devastating effects from easily preventable diseases, because they had no way to receive basic health messages or access health care.
+Countless villagers around the globe have suffered devastating effects from easily preventable diseases because they had no way to receive basic health education or access health care.

-At each project site, Esperança’s identifies community leaders who are willing to volunteer as health promoters.
+At each project site, Esperança identifies community leaders who are willing to volunteer as health promoters.
 To date, thousands have been trained and are working to make their communities healthier.

-Countries Served: Nicaragua, Bolivia, Mozambique and United States
+Countries Served: Nicaragua, Bolivia, Mozambique and the United States